Academic Catalog

 Representative Text(s) and Other Materials

 Rockett, Lattanzio, and Christensen.
 The Veterinary Technician's Guide to Writing SOAPS.
-Rockett House Publishing, 2013.
+2013.

-Although one (or more) of the above texts is older than the suggested "5 years or newer" standard, it remains a seminal text in this area of study.
+Although the Rockett, et al. text is older than the suggested "5 years or newer" standard, it remains a seminal text in this area of study.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments